-The complexity of testers (of various types) is measured as a function of the size of the object, denoted n, and the proximity parameter, denoted $\epsilon$ .
+The complexity of testers (of various types) is measured as a function of the size of the object, denoted n, and the proximity parameter, denoted ε .
 (Both these parameters are given as input to standard testers.)
-When we say that a complexity measure is sublinear, we mean that it is sublinear as a function of n, when fixing $\epsilon$ .
-(Typically, the query and sample complexities are at least linear in $1/\epsilon$ .)
+When we say that a complexity measure is sublinear, we mean that it is sublinear as a function of n, when fixing ε .
+(Typically, the query and sample complexities are at least linear in $1/\epsilon$.)
+We stress that when the tested object is a function, its size is the size of the function's domain, not the length of elements in that domain; for example, the size of $f : \{0,1\}^{\ell} \to \{0,1\}$ is $n = 2^{\ell}$.
 With one exception (i.e., Section 5), all our positive results assert sublinear sample complexity for properties that are impossible to learn within such complexity (under the uniform distribution).

 One of our results transforms certain Proximity Oblivious Testers (POTs) into sample-based testers of sublinear sample complexity, where the "level of sublinearity" depends on the (constant) query complexity of the POT.
-Loosely speaking, Proximity Oblivious Testers (POTs) are "basic testers" that do not get a proximity parameter as input, and make only a constant number of queries to the tested object [18].
-They are required to reject objects with probability that is lower
+Loosely speaking, Proximity Oblivious Testers (POTs) are "basic

-&lt;sup>1We stress that the canonical testers of graph properties, which are used in many works and are studied explicitly in [20, Sec.
+1We stress that the canonical testers of graph properties, which are used in many works and are studied explicitly in [21, Sec.
 4], do not make uniformly and independently distributed queries.
 Indeed, they select at random a uniformly distributed set of vertices, but their queries (which correspond to all vertex pairs) are dependent, although each is uniformly distributed.
 In general, many testers make uniformly distributed queries, but these queries are typically not fully independent of one another.
 See further discussion following Theorem 1.1.

-&lt;sup>2In fact, the main definition in [14] refers to (distribution-free) sample-based testers (cf. [14, Def.
+2In fact, the main definition in [15] refers to (distribution-free) sample-based testers (cf. [15, Def.
 2.1]).

-bounded by a function of the object's distance to the property (see Definition 2.2).
-This function is called the detection probability function.
+testers" that do not get a proximity parameter as input, and make only a constant number of queries to the tested object [19].
+They are required to reject objects with probability that is lower bounded by a function of the object's distance to the property (see Definition 2.2).3 This function is called the detection probability function.

-Theorem 1.1 (Proximity Oblivious Testers with uniformly distributed queries imply sample-based testers of sublinear sample complexity): Suppose that $\Pi$ has a q-query POT with detection probability function $\rho$ that makes uniformly distributed queries.
-Then, $\Pi$ has a sample-based tester of sample complexity $s(n, \epsilon) = O(n^{1-(1/q)}/\rho(\epsilon)^{2+(3/q)})$ .
+Theorem 1.1 (Proximity Oblivious Testers with uniformly distributed queries imply sample-based testers of sublinear sample complexity): Suppose that Π has a q-query POT with detection probability function ρ that makes uniformly distributed queries.
+Then, Π has a sample-based tester of sample complexity $s(n, \epsilon) = O(n^{1-(1/q)}/\varrho(\epsilon)^{2+(3/q)})$.
 Furthermore, if the POT has one-sided error, then so does the sample-based tester.